Sheli McCoy

 Sheli Jane McCoy (born 10 July 1988) is a Scottish CrossFit athlete, weightlifter and television personality, who set three Scottish weightlifting records in 2023.
-She appears as "Sabre" on British TV endurance sports game show Gladiators.
+She appears as Sabre on the British TV endurance sports game show Gladiators.

 Early life

 Sheli Jane McCoy was born on 10 July 1988 in Windsor, Berkshire, attended Bell Baxter High School, and graduated with a master's degree from Robert Gordon University in Aberdeen, before moving and living in the Menzieshill area of Dundee, Scotland.

 Career

 McCoy has competed in five British Weightlifting Championships events and CrossFit championships, and became Scottish champion in both sports.
 She set three new Scottish records in Olympic weightlifting at the Scottish Championships in 2023, and ranked 104th out of over 23,000 participants in the 2023 CrossFit championships.

 In 2024, she first appeared as "Sabre" on the BBC One television endurance sports game show Gladiators.
 Although she suffered an injury during the semi-final stages of the competition, she was described as a “standout" and a "breakout star" from the television show.
 Initially, she wanted to be called Alpha, the name of her pet husky.
 The hit-success of the series has been credited in part to the popularity of new Gladiators like Sabre, Diamond and Fury.

-She was a guest speaker for the Dundee University in February 2024 giving their Annual Public Lecture in Entrepreneurship.
+She was a guest speaker for Dundee University in February 2024 giving their Annual Public Lecture in Entrepreneurship.
 She was a guest on the BBC Sounds podcast For Fitness Sake in March 2024.
 That month, she also appeared on the BBC One charity fundraising show Comic Relief.
 In 2024, McCoy appeared on television quiz shows The Weakest Link as a contestant, alongside fellow Gladiators Giant, Bionic, Athena and Fire, and on The Wheel as one of the celebrity experts.
-In November 2025, McCoy won the Scottish Bafta Audience Award for Favourite Scot on Screen at the 2025 British Academy Scotland Awards.
+In November 2025, McCoy won the Scottish Bafta Audience Award for Favourite Scot on Screen at the 2025 British Academy Scotland Awards for her work as Sabre.